skipperq93/cyberkit/Source/bmalloc/libpas/ReadMe.md

 # libpas - Phil's Awesome System

 Libpas is a configurable memory allocator toolkit designed to enable adoption of isoheaps.
-Currently, libpas' main client is WebKit's bmalloc project, where it's used as a replacement for all of bmalloc's functionality (bmalloc::api, IsoHeap<>, and Gigacage).
-Libpas' jit_heap API is also used by WebKit's ExecutableAllocator.
+Currently, libpas' main client is CyberKit's bmalloc project, where it's used as a replacement for all of bmalloc's functionality (bmalloc::api, IsoHeap<>, and Gigacage).
+Libpas' jit_heap API is also used by CyberKit's ExecutableAllocator.